-Potential overrun on bathroom remodel cost: Allow an additional 15-20 percent to your bathroom remodel cost estimate.
+Potential overrun on bathroom remodel cost: Allow an additional 15-20 percent on top of your bathroom remodel cost estimate.
 This means you won’t blow your budget if your remodeling contractor discovers “surprises” like asbestos or water damage hidden behind your bathroom walls.

 Tip: Homeowners can save extra expense by choosing clear, detailed bathroom designs to work with … and then sticking to the original plan.

 Average Bathroom Sizes

 Figures for average bathroom sizes are skewed by the small baths typical of older houses.
 The trend in post-1980 homes is toward bathrooms of 100 square feet or more.
 Luxury master baths in new construction average a spacious 160 square feet!

 Standard full 4-piece bathroom (toilet, sink, tub/shower): 40 square feet

 Full bathroom with separate shower: 50 square feet